Steve Allen: In the 1980s

+On October 30, 1988, Allen portrayed a radio newscaster in a remake of the famous The War of the Worlds broadcast of fifty years earlier.
+The 1988 version was produced by WGBH in Boston and picked up by 150 National Public Radio stations.

 Composer

 According to his own estimate, Allen was a prolific composer who wrote more than 8,500 songs, although only a small fraction of them were ever recorded.
 In one famous stunt, he made a bet with singer-songwriter Frankie Laine that he could write 50 songs a day for a week.
 Composing on public display in the window of Wallach's Music City, a Hollywood music store, Allen met the quota and won $1,000 from Laine.
 One of the songs, "Let's Go to Church (Next Sunday Morning)" became a chart hit for the duo of Jimmy Wakely and Margaret Whiting, hitting #13 pop and #2 country in 1950.

 Allen began his recording career in 1951 with the album Steve Allen At The Piano for Columbia Records.
 He then signed with Decca Records, recording for their subsidiaries Brunswick Records and then Coral Records.
 Allen would release a mixture of novelty singles, jazz recordings and straight pop numbers for Decca throughout the 1950s, before switching to Dot Records in the 1960s.